Electrochemical Impedance Spectroscopy

 Application ID: 14431

-Electrochemical impedance spectroscopy (EIS) is a common technique in electroanalysis.
-It is used to study the harmonic response of an electrochemical system.
+Electrochemical impedance spectroscopy (EIS) is a common technique in electroanalysis used to study the harmonic response of an electrochemical system.
 A small, sinusoidal variation is applied to the potential at the working electrode, and the resulting current is analyzed in the frequency domain.